 Burmieston Farm & Steading at Logiealmond near Perth, run a number of different courses from spoon carving to cooking, scything, art, cooking and floristry.
 Courses are run throughout the year, check their website www.burmieston.co.uk or call on 01738 880272/07940351618 for more details.
 You can also stay updated via their Facebook page.

 Acoustic Music Workshop provides tuition in guitar, ukulele, violin, mandolin, bass, piano and singing.
 Professional music teachers Edis, Susan and Nigel work from an ideal studio base in Perth.
 The first lesson is offered free, and lessons are tailored to suit your school calendar term dates.
 Fast and fun teaching methods with excellent results.
 The website details the various groups and individual lessons available.

-Wildgrass Studio is located in a beautiful rural setting near Killin.
+Wildgrass Studio is located in a beautiful rural setting in Glen Lyon.
 Wildgrass offer training workshops in fine art and product photography.
-Tuition is offered on demand to individuals and small groups but please check website for dates of small group events.
-Their studio spaces and grounds are available to host workshops run by other artists and art groups, an ideal location for a group retreat.
-Wildgrass also offer artwork reproduction and Giclee Printing to artists.
-Click here for 2016 Workshop dates.
+Tuition is offered on demand to individuals and small groups, check website for updates.

 The Peacock & The Tortoise is a quilting and haberdashery emporium in George Street, Perth.
 They run a regular programme of workshops, weekly and day classes for beginners to experts, ranging from all types of quilting techniques, ‘How to sew …’ workshops and lampshade making.